Organizing 82 pages of book notes is no small feat. I’ve never had this much from one book.

-From years of digging through science journals, I have a nose for sniffing out “woo-woo B.S.” from miles away.
+From years of digging through science journals, I have a nose for sniffing out “woo-woo B.S.”.

 Joe merges the spiritual world of unknowns, with the latest science.
 He’s performed quantitative analyses and brain scans on attendees of his advanced world-wide workshops for years.

 When Science Doesn’t Have the Answer

-I’d be remiss not to bring up BSN’s scientific validity.
+I’d be remiss not to bring up scientific validity.

 Joe does a good job weaving the admittedly sparse research together, but some people complain that the book “isn’t scientific enough”.
 Meticulously orchestrated studies don’t come out of thin air.
-Without the deep pockets of pharmaceutical-backing, who would fund unpatentable research?
-There’s zero profit in free, easily accessible treatments.
+Without the deep pockets of industry backing, who would fund unprofitable research?
+There are zero incentives for free, widely available, and simple treatments.

-On one hand I get it, we all like the comfort of peer-reviewed conclusions.
+On one hand, I get it.
+Peer-reviewed conclusions make abstract concepts skimmable and concrete.
 There’s a glaring flaw with over-relying on intolerant systems: